KPQ (AM)

 KPQ (560 kHz) is a commercial AM radio station, licensed to Wenatchee, Washington, and serving the North Central Washington region.
 The station is owned by Townsquare Media and broadcasts a news/talk radio format.
 The radio studios and offices are on North Wenatchee Avenue.

-KPQ transmits 5,000 watts.
-By day its signal is non-directional, but to protect other stations on 560 AM, at night it uses a directional antenna.
-Programming is also heard on 250 watt FM translator K269HC at 101.7 MHz.
+KPQ has a power of 5,000 watts.
+By day, its signal is non-directional, but to protect other stations on 560 AM, at night it uses a directional antenna.
+Programming is also heard on 250-watt FM translator K269HC at 101.7 MHz.